Vietnam Visa-Free Countries (15 to 45 Days)

 - No paperwork, no fees, no advance form.

-Some airlines (Vietnam Airlines, Bambo Airways) will ask for a return ticket at check-in.
+Some airlines (Vietnam Airlines, Bambo Airways) may ask for a return ticket at check-in.
 Have an onward booking ready.

 When the visa-free entry can be refused